 Broke in months for some customers.
 Comes with 6 lbs. of paraffin, but needs 8 lbs. to be totally full.

-Whether you’re struggling with rough, irritated skin or arthritis or other types of joint pain, a paraffin wax treatment can often bring significant relief.
-But finding time to get to a local spa that offers paraffin wax baths can be difficult when you’ve got a busy schedule.
+Whether you’re struggling with rough, irritated skin, arthritis, or other types of joint pain, a paraffin wax treatment can often bring significant relief.
+Finding time to get to a local spa that offers paraffin wax baths can be difficult when you’ve got a busy schedule.
 Investing in a paraffin wax spa for your home allows you to do a treatment whenever you have the time – and can save you money, too.

-But if you want to get the full benefits of a paraffin wax treatment, you need to choose the right paraffin wax spa.
+If you want to get the full benefits of a paraffin wax treatment, you need to choose the right paraffin wax spa.
 That means figuring out how much wax it should hold, how large you need the basin to be, what temperature settings you prefer, and any other features that will make the spa easy to use.
-With so many paraffin wax spas on the market, wading through the options can get confusing.

 A paraffin wax treatment involves dipping your hands, feet, wrists, ankles, or elbows in melted wax.
 An at-home paraffin wax spa is essentially a basin with a heating element that warms the wax until it melts.
 After you dip the affected part of your body into the melted wax, you cover the area with a plastic sheet, wrap a warm towel around it, and let the wax sit for a certain period.